Stock Clearance Sale

 • Follow proper housekeeping measures to keep your house clean

 • Pay attention to pollen counts.
-Try to stay indoors when the pollen count is highest, generally during early morning hours.
+Stay indoors when the pollen count is highest, generally during the early morning hours.
 Levels are lower in late afternoons and after a soaking shower of rain

 • Limit exposure to smoke during pregnancy, breastfeeding and after delivery.